deepprajapatineu/TaskManager/README.md

-# TaskManagerApp
+# TaskManager

-TaskManagerApp is a mobile application for managing tasks, viewing a leaderboard, and more.
+TaskManager is a mobile application for managing tasks, viewing a leaderboard, and more.
 This app is built using React Native and Firebase.

 ## Features